Maple Heritage of PA Route 6

 Celebrate the Sweet Maple Heritage of PA Route 6

-High quality, organic maple syrup straight from Mother Nature is truly a sweet treat, and in Northern Pennsylvania and the Route 6 Corridor, we love to celebrate maple!
-Multiple festivals and events are scheduled every year to give visitors the opportunity to learn about how tap trees, boil sap, and ultimately reduce it to a usable product that can be poured directly on or infused into countless foods.
+High quality maple syrup straight from Mother Nature is truly a sweet treat, and in Northern Pennsylvania and the Route 6 Corridor, we love to celebrate maple!
+Multiple festivals and events are scheduled every year to give visitors the opportunity to learn how pure maple syrup is produced by tapping trees, boiling the sap, and reducing the sap to a sticky sweet syrup that can be used in countless culinary delights!

-To fully appreciate the history and hard work that goes into making organic products, continue reading below.
+To fully appreciate the history and hard work that goes into making pure maple syrup and its byproducts, continue reading below.
 We’ll explain some of the history of maple production in Eastern North America, provide some interesting facts you may not know about maple, highlight several top maple producer organizations in the northern tier, and finally, connect you with links to many of the maple events that occur every year in this region.
-As an added bonus, we include the stories behind a number of maple producers who operate maple farms across Northern Pennsylvania.
+As an added bonus, we include the stories behind a number of maple producers who operate maple farms across the PA Route 6 Corridor.

 History of Maple Production